4.8 1700+ Google Reviews

 In addition, all fasteners and hardware need to be hot-dipped galvanized, zinc-coated galvanized, stainless steel, or other corrosion-resistant hardware.

 There are no situations where deck footings are allowed on top of the soil.
-There is a common misconception that deck footings can be placed on top of the ground if it is a free-standing deck.
-The truth is that the footings don’t need to be below the frost depth if it is a free-standing deck.
-However, the minimum depth for footings is 12 inches below the undisturbed soil, even if it’s free-standing.
+Unfortunately, there is a common misconception that deck footings can be placed on top of the ground if it is a free-standing deck.
+The truth is that the footings don't need to be below the frost depth if it is a free-standing deck.
+However, the minimum depth for footings is 12 inches below the undisturbed soil, even if it's free-standing.

 Check out this video to learn how to size your deck footings properly.
 Remember that you'll need to account for additional loads such as hot tubs.

-Deck posts transfer the deck’s weight and live load to the footings.
-Most decks are built with 4×4, 4×6, or 6×6 wood posts.
+Deck posts transfer the deck's weight and live load to the footings.
+Most contractors use 4x4, 4x6, or 6x6 wood posts.
 To size your deck posts correctly to code, you need to know the live load or snow load, the species of the wood, the height of the post, and the tributary area.
-You can use the chart below from the 2021 IRC.

 There are three ways to connect posts to footings that prevent lateral movement.